dftbplus/recipes/docs/parallel/compiling.rst

 In order to use Message Passing Interface (MPI) enabled DFTB+, you will require

 #.
-A working MPI 2 (or later) installation (this should include a wrapper for
+A working MPI 2 (or later) installation.
+This should include a wrapper for
-   Fortran compilation, which is named some variant on mpifort or mpif90 for most MPI implementations)
+   Fortran compilation, which is named some variant on mpifort or mpif90 for most MPI implementations.

 #.
 The ScaLAPACK library (or a library such as MKL that supplies this
-   functionality)
+   functionality).

 #.
-Either serial or thread aware LAPACK and BLAS libraries (or equivalents)
+Either serial or thread aware LAPACK and BLAS libraries (or equivalents).

 Depending on your system, optimised MPI libraries for your network may be available (contact your system manager for details).